FREQUENTLY ASKED QUESTIONS

 Can I just start training at any time?

 If you are still receiving state-given physiotherapy when you get in touch, ARNI will advise you to grab all the ‘free therapy’ that you can get, and make the most of their expertise and support.
 However, when there is no longer any help available then it is time to start looking for help from ARNI.
 Many survivors’ families like to ensure a smooth care pathway by setting up a trainer to take over from the community therapist when the allotted time is up (often 6 weeks).
 Call ARNI to find a trainer in your area.
-ARNI may liase with your therapist to ensure a smooth transition.
+ARNI may liaise with your therapist if possible to ensure a smooth transition.

 Do I need to contact my GP before I start?

 Yes.
 We do ask that you obtain a doctor’s letter to highlight any contraindications to exercise training after stroke.
 Your Doctor may use this site to find out about ARNI if he or she wishes, or call us for any help regarding training for you.
 Close liaison with health and social care professionals; such as medical staff, orthotists, care staff and other therapists is essential for effective rehabilitation.
 ARNI communicates with other professionals as required to ensure excellent service delivery.
 You will also need to fill out our Application Form which contains and enhanced PAR-Q. All records are held by us in strict confidence.
-ARNI is registered with Data Protection (Registration No. Z1835048)
+ARNI is registered with Data Protection (Registration No. Z1835048).